jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 The species should be assigned to one of these possible values using the description of plant growth type provided by the author and by reference to other sources (e.g. other publications).

 Note about the Annual category: Typically plant ecologists also refer to pseudo-annual species as being "biennials".
-The main difference between the annuals and biennials is that annual species complete their life cycle (are born, grow, reproduce and die) within a single year, whereas biennials have the WHAT HAPPENED HERE???
+The main difference between the annuals and biennials is that annual species complete their life cycle (are born, grow, reproduce and die) within a single year, whereas biennials have the possibility to forgot of reproduction in the first year and expanding their life cycle to their second year, when reproduction is fatal.

 ************************************************

 ## Class (A)

 This entry only applies to animals.
 For animals, taxonomic class is recorded in both the Descriptors file and the Stacked Matrix file.
-This information is intended for internal use and reflects how our PDF library is organized on our servers.
+This information is intended for internal use and reflects how our PDF library is organised on our servers, as well as the tab in the Matrix Stacked file where the matrices are stored.

 Possible values include: